Autism, Psychosis, and Sanity: Diametrics of Co-Morbidity

 The Abu-Akel analytic method is predicated, by way of caveat, on the genetic variation in rs850807 mediating phenotypic variation across the great hill and plateau of the normal distribution from psychosis to normality to autism; as such, the SNP and haplotype should affect autism as well as paranoia.
 It may well do so, but below our single-trait p-value radar; more data are needed to see if autism traits really exist to any notable degree in Prader–Willi syndrome; we say that they apparently do not and Abu-Akel presumes that they do.

 An alternative possibility should also be considered: that any autism spectrum traits found in Prader–Willi syndrome might represent false-positives, motivated by high rates of obsessions and compulsions, and a predilection for jigsaw puzzles, in this syndrome.

 False-positives, notably in diagnosing autistic versus psychotic symptoms, have been the bane of the diametric model from the beginning, for obvious reasons.
 But one consideration for which there is much evidence is that mentalism is modular and based on discreet brain systems performing different tasks, such as face and expression recognition and interpretation, voice perception and monitoring, imagination, empathy etc. If mentalism truly is modular, there is a possibility that different modules might be mentalistic to different extents in some cases.
 So, for example, a person might be somewhat autistic where facial recognition and interpretation was concerned, but hyper-mentalistic when it came to empathizing.
 Indeed, in a previous post I reported a case where brain surgery produced real hyper-empathy while leaving other mental modules untouched.

-(With thanks to Ahmad Abu-Akel for his help with this.)
+Note: Thank you to Ahmad Abu-Akel for his help with this piece.